Tips using Git

 hook.

-it, and returns to the original branch
+This hook simple creates a new branch and push it, and returns to the original branch.

 Simple yet highly effective.